 The unit of semester credit is defined as university-level credit that is awarded for the completion of coursework.
 One credit hour reflects the amount of work represented in the intended learning outcomes and verified by evidence of student achievement for those learning outcomes.
-Each credit hour earned at Chaminade University should result in a minimum of 45 hours of engagement, regardless of varying credits, duration, modality, or degree level.
-This equates to one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester.
-Terms that have alternative lengths, such as 10 week terms, should have an equivalent amount of faculty instruction and out-of-class student work to meet each credit hour.
+Each credit hour earned at Chaminade University should result in 45 hours of engagement.
+This equates to one hour of classroom or direct faculty instruction and a minimum of two hours of out-of-class student work each week for approximately fifteen weeks for one semester, 10-week term, or equivalent amount of work over a different amount of time.
 Direct instructor engagement and out-of-class work result in total student engagement time of 45 hours for one credit.
-The number of engagement hours may be higher, as needed to meet specific learning outcomes.